Money stress is killing me. How can I stop stressing about money?

-Here we are mainly talking about high-interest debt such as credit cards, payday and or car loans.
-Of course your mortgage debt may also be causing you problems if you are struggling to cope with it.
+Here we are mainly talking about high-interest debt such as credit cards, payday, or car loans.
+Of course, your mortgage debt may also be causing you problems if you are struggling to cope with it.

 The best way to deal with debt is to accept the reality and come up with a plan to deal with it and then stay out of debt.

 You need to make sure you are always paying the minimum amount required on any debt to avoid growing interest charges, but you then need to think about what is your plan for this debt.

 Is it to keep paying it forever and ever or is it actually to get rid of that debt?

 There are two well-known ways to pay off debt.
 One is called a debt snowball, and the other is called the debt avalanche.

 The debt snowball is where you start with the smallest debt paid off and then move to the next one and then the next one and the next one slowly building up to paying off the most significant debt.

 The psychology behind the debt snowball is that the quicker you can make progress on paying off debts, the more motivated you will be to keep going.
 As you chalk off each debt repaid, you will find more energy to move to the next and then the next.